 Robin Greenwood and Samuel Hanson of Harvard Business School have a new paper published in The Journal of Finance called Share Issuance and Factor Timing.
 They sought to determine what can be learned from share issuances and repurchases.
 The results are interesting (emphasis added):

 In this paper we show that corporate equity issuance can be used to forecast characteristicbased factor returns.
-We show that firms issue prior to periods when other stocks with similar characteristics perform poorly, and . . .
+We show that firms issue prior to periods when other stocks with similar characteristics perform . . .

 → Read More: What we can learn when firms issue or repurchase shares